DucPr0/MineController/README.md

 **Notes**:

 The "name" for annotations might be clunky, but it is currently impossible to determine parameter names in Java at runtime without the -parameters compile flag, which this framework has no control over.

+# Why is it named MINEController?
+The need of a convenient REST API framework came to me when I was developing some Minecraft REST API endpoints, and wanted a more convenient way to create the endpoints instead of handling http requests by myself.